 - Don’t carry unnecessary weight.
 Unfortunately, children are classed as necessary weight.

 - Don’t push the accelerator down too far

 - Turn the air-conditioning off when you aren’t using it

 - Stick to the speed limit (this one is the law so really you should be doing this anyway)

 - Check your tyre pressures regularly (every fortnight or so)

-Obviously, a couple of these strategies are unavoidable, especially if you are a 9 to 5er and peak hour is really the only time you’re in the car.
-Also, if you are a parent doing school drop offs, or you’re the designated driver amongst your friends, then it may be difficult to reduce the number of trips you take throughout the week.
+Obviously, a couple of these strategies are not doable.
+Especially if you are a 9 to 5er and peak hour is really the only time you’re in the car.
+It may also if you are a parent doing school drop-offs, or you’re the designated driver amongst your friends.
+That’s because it can be hard to save fuel by reducing the number of trips you take throughout the week.
 Therefore, it is a great idea to invest in any of the rewards cards listed above.
-That way you still get the credit for being a free personal taxi driver, and you get something out of it for yourself as well.
+That way you still get the credit for being a free personal taxi driver.
+Plus, you get something out of it for yourself as well.
 Reward yourself, you’ve earned it!